cerb/cerb.github.io/_docs/admin/installation.md

 - An Internet or intranet connection to the server (e.g. Ethernet, Wi-Fi, mobile data)
 - The latest version of any of these modern HTML5 web browsers, with Javascript enabled:
-	- Google Chrome
 	- Mozilla Firefox
 	- Apple Safari
 	- Opera
+	- Google Chrome
+	- Microsoft Edge
-	- Internet Explorer (11.0+)
+	- (Internet Explorer is no longer supported)

 ## Server requirements

 - Any of these 64-bit operating systems:
 	- Linux _(recommended, using Ubuntu LTS)_
 	- BSD
-	- Mac OS X
+	- macOS
 	- Windows

 - Any of these webserver applications: